Troelsmou/Microbiome-interactions/README.md

 This is the code repository for the paper "Microbiome interactions promote haplotype richness" published in XX journal.
 Here, all custom code is available, as well as smaller input files.
-Each pipeline have their own folder.
+Each script/set of scripts have their own folder.

 ## License